-actual

-verze1

-verze3

-verze4

-verze5

-Třídit podle názvu

-- We may try a new approach, e.g., for optional assignment, but we would like to preserve the previous (working) approach

-- We may also want to backup the files to avoid file/work lost in a case of hard/solid drive failure

-We need to save it to a reliable medium

-- Finally, we need a way how to distribute and communicate our changes to other members of the team
+- We may try a new approach, e.g., for optional assignment, but we would like to preserve the previous (working) approach. - We may also want to backup the files to avoid file/work lost in a case of hard/solid drive failure.
+We need to save it to a reliable medium. - Finally, we need a way how to distribute and communicate our changes within our development team.